 - Rash radiating from the bite site

 Unfortunately, doctors fairly regular misdiagnose rat bite fever.
 They conclude that a patient is suffering from something else.
 Thus, an incorrect course of treatment initially is pursued, which results in the illness worsening.

 The primary treatment for rat bite fever is the use of antibiotics.
 A trio of antibiotics have been proven consistently effective at treating rat-bite fever:

 Many cases of rat bite fever resolve on their own over time.

 Children under the age of 12 are the most common cohort of people who are bitten by rats.
 There are two reasons why this is the case.
 First, rats are relatively common pets, particularly among children in this age category.

-Second, rats are more common in more crowded quadrants of a community that have properties in disrepair.
-As a result, children in these areas are must susceptible to being bitten by rats.
+Second, rats are more common in more crowded quadrants of a community that has properties in disrepair.
+As a result, children in these areas are most susceptible to being bitten by rats.

 - Pregnant women

 - People with suppressed immune systems

 About 13% of rat fever cases result in death.
 Fatalities are most often the result of an infection spreading to certain organs within a person’s body, specifically: